looxis/laravel-amazon-mws/README.md

 <a name="responses"></a>
 ### Responses
-The Amazon MWS XML responses are parsed and will be casted into a convenient array structure:
+The Amazon MWS XML responses are parsed and will be casted into a convenient array structure.
 GetOrder Response Example:

 ```php